w3c/guide/process/charter.md

 > ***Suggested wording:*** *Please let us know by \[date+1 week] if you have concerns or if this change would alter your review*.

-If anyone expresses new concern in response to the re-review, the Strategy Team may attempt to resolve the concern (with re-review), formally open a new AC review, or the [W3C Council](../council/council.md) may treat it as an objection and overrule it.
+If anyone expresses new concern in response to the re-review, the Technical Strategy Team may attempt to resolve the concern (with re-review), formally open a new AC review, or the [W3C Council](../council/council.md) may treat it as an objection and overrule it.

 If there are substantive changes, before any announcement, the Team Contact: